 Change FAT32 to NTFS in your USB/Hard Drive Storage

-Edited by Jeffrey Casel, Melsan, Maria, Eng and 2 others
+Edited by Jeffrey Casel, Melsan, Maria Quinney, Eng and 2 others

-Converting FAT32 to NTFS can make your data storage larger, and if you are in NTFS form, your storage will become more secure, easy to defragment, and can hold large files (over 4gb).
+Converting FAT32 to NTFS can make your data storage larger, and if you are in NTFS form, your storage will become more secure, easy to defragment, and will be able to hold large files (over 4gb).
 FAT32 are usually used with USB devices, and in some instances, if you are attempting to transfer huge files into your USB device, there will be an error that says "Not enough disk space", even though there is a lot of space available.
 That's because FAT32 cannot accommodate huge files.
-So here are the instruction to follow:
+So here are instructions to deal with this issue:

-- 2Head to your Start button, type cmd in the search bar (if you are running Windows 7 /win8/vista) or, go to run, and type cmd if you are using XP (command prompt=cmd)Advertisement
+- 2Type cmd in the search bar (if you are running Windows 7 /win8/vista) or, go to run, and type cmd.
+If you are using XP, the command prompt is cmd.Head to your Start button.

 Tips, Tricks & Warnings

-- Make sure that the device is FAT32 first, so that the conversion will be a success.
+- Make sure the device is FAT32 first, so the conversion will be a success.

-- The above procedure is useful when you have data on the storage.
+- The above procedure is useful when you have stored data.

 Questions and Answers